Mid-Century Modern Bathroom Renovation Guide: Tile Styles & Design Ideas

 advantages of tile in mid-century modern design

 What makes mid-century modern bathrooms so wonderful to design is that the best bathroom tile ideas are not necessarily complex.
 Instead, they allow for endless variations of ways to bring out our customer’s imagination and the personality of the space we’re renovating — think color-popping glass tile on the walls or even an accent wall in the shower or bathtub.
 You can also play off of the checkered tile bathroom design by installing it in a brick, vertical, or stacked pattern.
 As you can see, the options are infinite.

 benefits of working with Gallery for mid-century modern bathroom renovation

 If you have a renovation project coming up, the dedicated and experienced team at Gallery Kitchen & Bath can help you sort through all your options and find the best mid century-modern design ideas for your space.
-We are a full-service, design-build firm who handle home renovations in NYC from end-to-end.
-Ready to renovate?
-Contact us today to speak with one of our design consultants.
+Learn more about Gallery, view a portfolio of our renovations in NYC, or contact us to begin conversations about kicking off your dream renovation.

 We are an award-winning design-build firm in New York City with a full-service approach to residential renovations in Manhattan and Brooklyn that includes everything from interior design and architectural services to facilitating building management and board approval, to construction and construction management.
 We’re experts in renovating full homes, kitchens, bathrooms, flooring, custom millwork, and all that falls in between.